An acute patella injury is an injury to the kneecap or patella. It often results from a direct blow or a fall onto the knee.

 - Pain and swelling over the whole joint are visible if there is damage to other structures in your knee.

 What is an acute patella injury?

 It is a sudden onset, acute traumatic injury to the patella.
 Mild injuries result in soft tissue injury or bruising.
 However, more servere cases involve a patella fracture.

-Direct impact from a football boot, hockey stick or other hard objects can cause a number of injuries including fracture of the patella, dislocation of the patella and damage to the cartilage under the patella (see CMP).
+Direct impact from a football boot, hockey stick, or other hard objects can cause a number of injuries including a fracture of the patella, dislocation of the patella, and damage to the cartilage under the patella (see CMP).

 Patella injury treatment

 If you suspect a patella fracture then your doctor will use an X-ray to confirm the diagnosis.